Constantine FitzGibbon: Literary career

-FitzGibbon wrote over 30 books, including nine novels, and translated numerous works from German and French.
-One of his closest friends was the writer Manès Sperber, many of whose books he translated from French, and whose views about the dangers of both left-wing and right-wing tyranny were highly influential on him.
+One of his closest friends was Manès Sperber, many of whose books he translated from French, and whose views about the dangers of both left-wing and right-wing tyranny highly influenced Fitzgibbon.

-Politically, FitzGibbon identified himself as a strong anti-Communist, having been drawn to communism as a young man.
+Politically, FitzGibbon identified himself as a strong anti-Communist, after having been drawn to Communism as a young man.
 His credo, however, was that no political group that resorted to locking its opponents up in camps was any good.
 He refused to travel to Spain while Franco was alive.
 During the Troubles in Northern Ireland, he supported civil rights for Catholics but condemned the use of violence by all sides.